ViditPaladiya/Be-Gathrr/README.md

 📞 BeGathr Video Call App

-Welcome to BeGathr — a real-time video calling web app built with Node.js, Express, and Socket.io.
+Welcome to BeGathr — a real-time video calling web app built with Node.js, and Socket.io.